 The Department of Biochemistry and Molecular Biology invites to cooperation.

-In the menu you will under research find much more information about the research at the department.
+Under the menu item Research, you will find much more information about the research at the department.
 The scientific work focuses on the study of fundamental processes in control of development and of general life of cells.
 The area thus covers prokaryotic and eukaryotic cell biology, and a range of analytic and technological platforms are used for characterization of biological macromolecules with focus on both metabolites, RNA, DNA, proteins and lipids.
-The technologies are many, e.g. flourescensebased microscopy, mass spectrometry, biosensors and a range of general and advanced techniques with microbiology, genomics and proteomics.
+The technologies are many, e.g. flourescensebased microscopy, mass spectrometry, biosensors and a range of general and advanced techniques with microbiology, genomics and proteomics..

 Traditionally, cooperation is initiated directly by our researchers through their network and collaborators.
-Through our department project office we gladly help establishing the connections to relevant researchers.
-Concurrently, the department offers administrative support for the establishment of co-operations through Square One, our Faculty project office.
+The Faculty Administration offers administrative support for the establishment of co-operations through.
 The idea is to offer resources to support the often rather extensive work embedded in establishing a collaboration.
 Thereby, we hope to make it more easy to explore and initiate collaborations, and hopefully include co-operations that otherwise wouldn't succeed to be established.